The country's fortune tellers have much fancier houses than you ever will.

 The witches' houses are all about flaunting wealth, whether that means golden chairs or flat-screen televisions.
 This is the house of a witch named Amalia, who at the time was training her niece in the art of witchcraft.

-think the local stereotype of Roma people being witch doctors helps these fortune tellers make money?
+Do you think the local stereotype of Roma people being witch doctors helps these fortune tellers make money?

 In Roma communities, it's usually the men who support their families.
 Whether they make an honest living or not is an entirely different matter.
 Fortune telling is an ancient trade—the only one that Roma women are allowed to practice.
 It's also the only way Roma women gain respect and success within their communities.